Lord Dunmore's War: Fort Gower Resolves

-The Resolves were published in the Virginia Gazette Dec.
-22, 1774.
+The Resolves were published in the Virginia Gazette December 22, 1774.

-It was the first time colonists had asserted that they were prepared to use force of arms against the Crown to secure their rights - acts which, if executed, would be treason.
+It was the first time colonists had asserted that they were prepared to use force of arms against the Crown to secure their rights—acts which, if executed, would be treason.

-These resolves were virtually a declaration of independence in Ohio by Virginia backwoodsmen six months before the shot in Concord 'heard round the world' and fully a year and a half before the peal of the Liberty Bell announced the freedom of the colonies.
+These resolves were virtually a declaration of independence in Ohio by Virginia backwoodsmen six months before the shot in Concord "heard round the world" and fully a year and a half before the peal of the Liberty Bell announced the freedom of the colonies.

+Dunmore's militia then retreated over the Alleghenies proceeding by Redstone Old Fort and the Great Crossings of the Youghiogheny River to Fort Cumberland, and then to the capitol at Williamsburg.

 Aftermath

-Dunmore's militia then retreated over the Alleghenies proceeding by Redstone Old Fort and the Great Crossings of the Youghiogheny River to Fort Cumberland, and then to Williamsburg. the at the time Virginia's capital.
-The peace did not prevail for long following this treaty, however.
+The peace did not stay for long following the treaty, however.
 On March 24, 1775, a band of Shawnee who apparently did not recognize the Ohio river boundary attacked Daniel Boone in Kentucky along the Wilderness Road.
-And in May 1776, as the American Revolution got underway, the Shawnee joined renegade Cherokee chief Dragging Canoe in again declaring war on the Virginia colonists.
-These were the Cherokee–American wars of 1776-1794.
+Nonetheless, by the time of colonial victories at Lexington and Concord, there were several permanent settlements in Kentucke country: Harrod's Town, Boone's Station, Logan's Fort, and Lexington.
+In May 1776, as the American Revolution got underway, the Shawnee joined dissident Cherokee chief Dragging Canoe in again declaring war on the Virginia colonists.
+These were the Cherokee–American wars of 1776–1794.
+Kentucke country would go on to become its own county (1776) and eventually the U.S. state of Kentucky (1792); the northern portion, including Point Pleasant, would become the state of West Virginia.

+Fort Gower was abandoned after Dunmore's war.
+Its present location is believed to be underwater just beyond Hockingport, Ohio.
+Fort Fincastle, renamed Fort Henry by the colonial militia, along with Fort Pitt and the downstream Fort Harmar in Ohio (1785) became major stepping stones for advancement of the trans-Appalachian frontier during the Cherokee-American and Northwest Indian wars.
+A series of forts were established at the Point during and after the Revolutionary War; all were abandoned.
+Settlement along the Allegheny was inhibited until the end of the Indian wars.
+About that time, a settlement grew up on the Point and was chartered Point Pleasant in 1794.